Preston Park railway station

-The station is managed by Southern, which is one of two companies that serve the station, alongside Thameslink.
-Between 2008 and 2018, Gatwick Express also served Preston Park with a limited number of services at peak times only; these services were withdrawn as part of the May 2018 timetable change.
+The station is managed by Southern, which is one of three companies that serve the station, alongside Thameslink and Gatwick Express.
+Gatwick Express provides a limited number of services at peak times only.

-There are also two spur tracks which run south from Preston Park through Prestonville Tunnel to Hove.
+There are also two spur tracks which run south from Preston Park through Cliftonville Tunnel to Hove.

 History

 The London Brighton and South Coast Railway opened a new station named Preston, on 1 November 1869 to serve the growing parish of Preston, then north of the Brighton boundary.
 The station was enlarged and remodelled to its present design in 1879 during the construction of the Cliftonville Curve spur line from the main line to Hove and the West Sussex coast line.
 The station was then renamed Preston Park although the nearby Preston Park did not exist until 1883.

 In 1881 the railway murderer Percy Lefroy Mapleton alighted at the station after having killed Isaac Frederick Gold and dumped his body in Balcombe tunnel.